RenlangHuang/KDD-LOAM/README.md

 Meanwhile, you can launch the `savePath` roscpp node (refer to `kitti_publisher.launch`) to record the localization results to a txt file, then you can evaluate the relative pose errors through the official [KITTI odometry evaluation tools](https://github.com/LeoQLi/KITTI_odometry_evaluation_tool) after synchronizing the localization results and the ground-truth poses.
 Note that the performance reported in our paper is evaluated on the premise that no LiDAR frames are discarded during system operation.

 ### Citation
-If you use this library for any academic work, please cite our original paper [KDD-LOAM](http://arxiv.org/abs/2309.15394) (under review, ICRA 2024).
+If you use this library for any academic work, please cite our original paper [KDD-LOAM](http://arxiv.org/abs/2309.15394) (accepted by ICRA 2024).

 ### Acknowledgments
 In this project we use (parts of) the official implementations of the following works: